|

 If you can’t answer yes to some of these questions, your spiritual wellness may be suffering.

 At FHE Health, we don’t treat addiction or other issues in a vacuum.
 We know that people are much more than one facet of their bodies and minds in this moment.
-If you would like to journey to comprehensive wellness as you work through addiction recovery, reach out to us today to find out more about ways we can help.
+If you would like to journey to wellness as you work through addiction recovery, reach out to us today to find out more about ways we can help.